-The Evaluation Toolkit is designed to help users locate resources to assist in documenting and achieving measurable health outcomes.
+This toolkit is designed to help users locate resources to assist in documenting and achieving measurable health outcomes.
 It consists of three components: an Evaluation Primer that explains the basics of public health evaluations; a list of Key Resources for use in the development of evaluations; and a Choose and Use Guide for quickly accessing current evaluations and guides for use as promising practices.

 Community Integrated Services Systems (CISS)

 The CISS Program was initiated to reduce infant mortality by providing support for the development and expansion of public and private organizations and agencies working collaboratively to use community resources to address community-identified problems.
 The CISS project at NCEMCH was designed to support the CISS program by developing resources, convening meetings, and providing technical assistance to CISS grantees.
 Project publications include Many Streams Make a River: Proceedings of the National Conference on Community Systems Building and Services Integration.

 The Healthy Start Initiative concentrates on the development and provision of community-based, culturally competent, family-centered, comprehensive perinatal health services to women, infants, and their families in communities with extremely high rates of infant mortality.
 The Healthy Start project at NCEMCH created and housed the Healthy Start National Resource Center to develop educational materials, analyze program findings, and provide technical assistance to Healthy Start grantees.